-Approved by the Society of Environmental Journalists board of directors April 2009
+Established by the Society of Environmental Journalists Board of Directors April 2009

 Guidelines regarding potential fiscal sponsorship or fiscal agent relationships:

 This relationship is defined as one in which SEJ receives and manages grant funds earmarked for a specific project proposed by a third party, with a likely funder already identified, for a specific quasi-independent project of special interest to SEJ.
 The project is legally considered an SEJ project, but the project itself will operate more or less independently.
 Products created by the project may or may not become the property of SEJ.

 SEJ’s executive director and board president may be signatories for “fiscal sponsorship” or agreements, with majority of executive committee (or majority of full board of directors if appealed) and associate director.

 To gain support from SEJ, a proposed fiscal sponsorship proposal must meet the following criteria: